“Why Should We Hire You?” Sample Answers & Tips

 Hopefully, we have provided you with a lot of insights on how to position yourself as the top candidate for the role.
 Do your homework, identify what distinguishes you from others, and feel free to humblebrag about your professionalism and achievements, and your chances for the job will skyrocket.

 Don’t neglect a common courtesy and send a thank-you note in 24 hours after the interview.
 37% of recruiters reject resumes for not following up.
 Mention that the discussion was interesting, reiterate the important points and thank the interviewer for their time.
+By the way, you might be interested in good employee traits that will be helpful to you.

 Your chances to initially land the interview depend a lot on how your resume looks.
 And even if you poured hours of hard work into writing and rewriting of this all-important document, this cannot guarantee that it will capture the recruiters’ attention.
 In this case, the best strategy is to receive the professional opinion of a resume consultant.